 Stereotactic radiation may be used as definitive therapy in earlier stages of disease for patients who may not be candidates for invasive surgery.
-Furthermore, stereotactic radiation may be recommended for local palliation or prevention of symptoms such as hemoptysis, obstruction, or pain.
+Even for operable patients, stereotactic radiation has been shown to be non-inferior to video-assisted thoracoscopic resections with mediastinal lymph node dissections (VATS L-MLND).
+Chang et al. reported a 3-year overall survival rate of 91% with SBRT which was the same OS rate reported with VATS L-MLND.
+Stereotactic radiation may also be recommended for local palliation or prevention of symptoms such as hemoptysis, obstruction, or pain.
 There is an emerging role for SBRT to treat oligometastatic disease (3 or fewer metastatic lesions).
-Please refer to the Oligometastatic disease section for further discussion.
+Please refer to the Oligometastatic Disease section for further discussion.

 Radiation therapy is also used in all stages of small cell lung cancer, either as definitive treatment in combination with chemotherapy, or as palliative therapy.
 Concurrent chemotherapy is preferred to sequential chemotherapy with RT.
 Target volumes are best defined with pretreatment PET/CT obtained at the time of radiotherapy planning.
 Consolidative thoracic radiation may be beneficial to select patients with extensive stage disease who have significant responses to standard chemotherapy.
+Hyperfractionated radiation given twice daily has been shown to improve survival compared to conventionally fractionated treatment.